kaio6fellipe/NDE/README.md

 I will particularly be using these contents as a way to review the knowledge I already have, filling in some gaps that I ended up skipping during my professional development.

 The content was separated by the EC Council into 12 different modules:
-- Network Security Fundamentals
+1. Network Security Fundamentals
-- Identification, Authentication, and Authorization
+2. Identification, Authentication, and Authorization
-- Network Security Controls: Administrative Controls
+3. Network Security Controls: Administrative Controls
-- Network Security Controls: Physical Controls
+4. Network Security Controls: Physical Controls
-- Network Security Controls: Technical Controls
+5. Network Security Controls: Technical Controls
-- Virtualization and Cloud Computing
+6. Virtualization and Cloud Computing
+7. Wireless Network Security
-- Mobile Device Security
+8. Mobile Device Security
-- IoT Device Security
+9. IoT Device Security
-- Cryptography and the Public Key Infrastructure
+10. Cryptography and the Public Key Infrastructure
-- Data Security
+11. Data Security
-- Network Traffic Monitoring
+12. Network Traffic Monitoring